Xensor Price Reaches $0.0001 on Top Exchanges (XSR)

-Xensor (XSR) traded flat against the U.S. dollar during the 24-hour period ending at 9:00 AM ET on April 23rd.
-One Xensor token can now be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Xensor has a total market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.
-Over the last seven days, Xensor has traded 0% lower against the U.S. dollar.
+Xensor (XSR) traded flat against the dollar during the 24 hour period ending at 9:00 AM E.T. on April 27th.
+Over the last seven days, Xensor has traded 0% lower against the dollar.
+One Xensor token can currently be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Xensor has a market cap of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.